Explains how to install, import, and use PowerShell modules.

 Import-Module cmdlet.
 The Prefix parameter adds a prefix to the names

-of imported commands so that they are unique in the session.
+of imported commands so that they're unique in the session.
 The NoClobber

-parameter does not import any commands that would hide or replace existing
+parameter doesn't import any commands that would hide or replace existing

 commands in the session.